bclynch/pomb-old/README.md

 ### Front end fixes live prod

+- Update postgraphile to the beta.
+Otherwise check versioning across the board.
+Ionic when it goes to 4 (after it's stable...)
 - gallery photos are starting at end.
 Need to reverse the arr
 - Browser fixes
 - Add featured trips to stories page.
 Needs to be more prominent